decuma02/Currency-Converter/Readme.md

 requests library

-Install requests if not already installed:
+Install the requests library if not already installed:

 pip install requests

 Example
 Welcome to the Currency Converter

 From currency (e.g., USD): usd
 To currency (e.g., INR): inr
 Enter the amount to be converted: 10

 1 USD = 85.4300 INR
 10 USD = 854.30 INR

 Supported Currency Codes

 The Frankfurter API supports a wide range of currencies.
-Some common examples:
+Some common examples include:

 USD – United States Dollar